-- > Non-deductible VAT

-- Duty on transfers of assets and documented legal transactions (ITP-AJD)

-- > Employers' social security contributions
+- > Duty on transfers of assets and documented legal transactions - > Employers' social security contributions

 CaixaBank is committed to paying taxes wherever it operates and generates value.
-The bulk of the taxes it pays is in Spain.
-It also pays taxes in countries where it has international branches.
+The bulk of the taxes it pays is in Spain. branches.
 The taxes paid in relation to representative offices are principally related to employees contracted in these countries.